Cat Information

-How to begin toilet training: Equipment Required
+How to begin house training: Equipment Required

-Litter Tray
+Litter Box

-There are many different types of litter boxes but basically you need a litterbox that gives your kitten plenty of room to move around in and also it must have sides that are low enough for your kitten to climb over.
+There are many different types of litter boxes but basically you need a litter box that gives your kitten plenty of room to move around in and also it must have sides that are low enough for your kitten to climb over.
 Choosing the right litter box for your cat

 In an emergency you can improvise with something you have around the house such as a baking pan, a plastic container or a cut down cardboard box. (make sure you line these with plastic liners for example with plastic garbage bags)

-Kitty Litter
+Cat Litter

 There are many commercial Cat Litters available and you should experiment and use what works best for you.
 Avoid scented litters.
 People may like the smell of scented kitty litter but many cats and kittens do not.
 You will have to strike a happy medium between the litter you prefer to use and the litter the kitten prefers to use.